BA (Hons) Film and Media

 On-Campus

 At the heart of our course, you'll find experienced practitioners and researchers who actively contribute to contemporary debates, appearing on national news and television.
 Their engagement ensures that you remain connected to the rapidly evolving industry landscape.
-Our wide range of modules hone your practical skills while fostering critical analysis, preparing you for a career in this ever-expanding industry.
+Our wide range of modules hones your practical skills while fostering critical analysis, preparing you for a career in this ever-expanding industry.

 We have a range of subject-specific awards and scholarships for academic, sporting and musical achievement.